rayringston/CPE-322/Lab 2/README.md

 # Lab 2 - Command Line
+## Overview
+This purpose lab was to gain farmiliarty with certain Linux terminal commands.
+Since Raspberry Pi OS is based on Debian, a Linux distribution, these commands are necessary for working with a Raspberry Pi.
+I used Git Bash to emulate a Linux enviorment to perform these commands.

 ## hostname
 The hostname command displays the name assigned to the computer on the network.
 Instead of displaying the IP address, it shows a more readable "nickname" for the device.